SlippingGitty/Linux-Surface-Wizard/README.md

 ## Using:
 * For Debian based distros: Run `bash <( curl -s https://raw.githubusercontent.com/SlippingGitty/Linux-Surface-Wizard/main/SurfaceLinuxSetupWizard.sh )` in a terminal.
 * For Arch based distros: Run `bash <( curl -s https://raw.githubusercontent.com/SlippingGitty/Linux-Surface-Wizard/main/SurfaceLinuxSetupWizardArch.sh )` in a terminal.
+* For Fedora based distros OTHER THAN FEDORA SILVERBLUE: Run `bash <( curl -s https://raw.githubusercontent.com/SlippingGitty/Linux-Surface-Wizard/main/SurfaceLinuxSetupWizardFedora.sh )` in a terminal.
 # ![screenshot](https://files.catbox.moe/dlm761.png)

 ### What does this do?